-On a recent morning in the Hill, dozens of recovering drug addicts waiting for methadone at a clinic spotted a man with purple latex gloves on, waiting to knife his adversary.
+On a recent morning in the Hill, dozens of recovering drug addicts waiting for methadone at a clinic spotted a man with purple latex gloves on, waiting with a knife.
 Days later, the man returned and fatally stabbed his target 16 times.

-That homicide on Congress Avenue sparked renewed tension in a a longstanding dispute between a methadone clinic with a progressive reputation for treating opioid users spurned elsewhere, and the cops, school parents and neighbors who worry about the crime and homelessness that beset the area.
+That homicide on Congress Avenue sparked renewed tension in a longstanding dispute between a methadone clinic with a progressive reputation for treating opioid users spurned elsewhere, and the cops, school parents and neighbors with worries about the crime and homelessness that beset the area.

 The problem of drug dealers, prostitutes and recovering users loitering outside the APT Foundation’s central methadone dispensary at 495 Congress Ave. was supposed to be solved by now.
 State and city officials have been meeting with the not-for-profit clinic’s leadership for months to address the situation, spurred by a greater number of homeless individuals camping out on the Green this summer.

 Amidst an opioid crisis that’s expected to kill 1,100 Connecticut residents this year, Hill residents are asking where a life-saving methadone clinic belongs and how it should operate.

 Should patients have to live in New Haven to get methadone?
 Should the clinic reject those who keep coming back with dirty urine, the way clinics in other communities do?
 Should security guards do more to clear out loiterers?

 And should the clinic do more to coordinate with pre-K-8 John C. Daniels School of International Communication right across the street?